WICG/shared-storage/README.md

 ## Privacy

-Shared Storage prevents privacy side-channel leaks when writing data and creating worklets by immediately returning and not exposing the time it takes for the underlying operation to run.
+Shared Storage makes sure leaking can only happen via privacy-preserving APIs, and not via other side channels.

+#### Preventing Side-Channel Leaks

+- **Concealed Operation Time and Errors**: When writing data or running worklet operations from the Window scope, the method returns immediately and will not expose errors that might arise from reading shared storage data.

+- **Disabled Storage Access before Loading Finishes**: Access to Shared Storage is disabled until a module script finishes loading.
+This prevents websites from using timing attacks to learn about the data stored in Shared Storage.

+- **Isolated Locks**: Locks requested for Shared Storage are completely separate from locks requested from the Window scope.
+This prevents information leakage through lock contention.

+#### Privacy-Preserving APIs

 The APIs that can read data from Shared Storage have their own privacy documentation.

-#### Enrollment and Attestation
+### Enrollment and Attestation
 Use of Shared Storage requires [enrollment](https://github.com/privacysandbox/attestation/blob/main/how-to-enroll.md) and [attestation](https://github.com/privacysandbox/attestation/blob/main/README.md#core-privacy-attestations) via the [Privacy Sandbox enrollment attestation model](https://github.com/privacysandbox/attestation/blob/main/README.md).

 For each method in the Shared Storage API surface, a check will be performed to determine whether the calling [site](https://html.spec.whatwg.org/multipage/browsers.html#site) is [enrolled](https://github.com/privacysandbox/attestation/blob/main/how-to-enroll.md) and [attested](https://github.com/privacysandbox/attestation/blob/main/README.md#core-privacy-attestations).
 In the case where the [site](https://html.spec.whatwg.org/multipage/browsers.html#site) is not [enrolled](https://github.com/privacysandbox/attestation/blob/main/how-to-enroll.md) and [attested](https://github.com/privacysandbox/attestation/blob/main/README.md#core-privacy-attestations), the promise returned by the method is rejected.